-Although online courses are probably the best way to learn SQL basics, creating and experimenting with your own database is probably the best way to learn SQL advanced techniques.
-Creating your own database isn’t easy, but it’s an extremely valuable skill that you will find useful throughout your programming career.
-The Learn SQL Tutorial page provides more information about creating your own database.
+Although online courses are probably the best way to learn SQL basics, creating and experimenting with your database is probably the best way to learn SQL advanced techniques.
+Creating your database isn’t easy, but it’s an extremely valuable skill that you will find useful throughout your programming career.
+The Learn SQL Tutorial page provides more information about creating your database.

 Top Tips For Learning SQL

 Now that you know how to learn SQL, it’s time for me to give you a few tips to help you get started.
 When you’re starting to learn SQL, keep the following in mind:

 1. Practice Is The Key To Success